jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 ### Configure Broker

-To provision messaging infrastructure by following the [instruction](service-catalog-tutorial.md).
+To provision messaging service infrastructure by following the [instructions](service-catalog-tutorial.md).

+### Deploy UI Web Application

+Deploy the web application UI with these [instructions](web-application-ui.md).

 ### Add API Connectors